baasbox/docs/source/index.md

 </aside>

-## Settings API
+## API Settings

 Settings are app-related configuration options.
-They are intended to set up many app specific parameters, like the app name, the push notification certificate supplied by Apple, and so on.
+They are intended to set up many app-specific parameters, like the app name, the push notification certificate supplied by Apple, and so on.
 Settings are split in different sections or topics.

 More information can be found [here](#app-settings)